Beginner Gardening Tips!

 The Best Beginner Garden Vegetables

-And now it’s time for my favorite garden vegetables for beginners!
+And now it’s time to learn all about the easiest vegetables to grow in first garden for beginners!
 Remember, when deciding what to plant in your garden, choose the vegetables that your family already likes and eats regularly.
+If your family isn’t going to eat it, it’s probably not worth planting!

 Lettuce is one of the easiest garden vegetables!
-Lettuce is a cold weather crop and grows best in spring or fall.
+Lettuce is a cold weather crop and grows best in the spring and fall months.
 So, remember to plant early!

 I was raised on an Idaho Potato Farm, so you know potatoes will be on this list!

 Not only are potatoes easy to grow, they are also easy to store!
 This means, if stored correctly, you can enjoy your home grown potatoes throughout the winter months.
-Woo!
+Woo, even more money saved!

 Plant seed potatoes 4 weeks after your last frost.
 They grow well when planted in a 6 inch deep hole and 12 inches apart.

 About 80-100 days after planting the vines will begin to die.
-This means your potatoes are ready to harvest.
+This is the sign that your potatoes are ready to harvest.

 Store your harvested potatoes in a cool, dark place.
 A basement storage room or cellar works well.
 Just make sure they get as little light as possible!

 I love to grow peas!
 There is just something so nostalgic about sitting out on our front porch shelling our home grown peas with my kids.
-Plus, peas are super easy to grow!
+Plus, peas are another one of the easiest vegetables to grow!

-Peas are another cold weather crop and should be planted as soon as you can work your soil.
+Peas are a cold weather crop and should be planted as soon as you can work your soil.
 These vegetables grow well on a trellis.
-We use chicken wire, just because we already had some in our garage.
+Be creative with your trellis, we used chicken wire, just because we already had some in our garage.

 Plant rows of peas next to your trellis.
 As the plants grow, train them to grow up on the trellis.
 This makes harvesting peas much easier!
 Promise!

-When planting, sow your beet seeds 1/2 inch deep and 1 to 2 inches apart.
-Thin plants as they grow to prevent crowding.
+When planting beets, sow your beet seeds 1/2 inch deep and 1 to 2 inches apart.
+Thin your beet plants as they grow to prevent crowding.
 Your beets should be ready to harvest within 70 days of planting.
 (I love juicing my garden beets!
 They are delicious!)

 Carrots are another one of my favorite vegetables to grow!
 You can get so many sweet, crunchy carrots from just a handful of baby seeds.